ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 message structures and processing rules are specified in the following subsections.

-Normally, the Helper processes each step synchronously, meaning it computes each step of the computation before producing a response to the Leader's HTTP request.
-The Helper can optionally instead process each step asynchronously, meaning the Helper responds to requests immediately, while deferring processing to a background worker.
+The Helper can either process each step synchronously, meaning it computes each preparation step before producing a response to the Leader's HTTP request, or asynchronously, meaning it responds immediately and defers processing to a background worker.
 To continue, the Leader polls the Helper until it responds with the next step.
-This choice allows a Helper implementation flexibility in choosing a request model that best supports its architecture and use case.
-For instance, resource-intensive use cases, such as replay checks across vast numbers of reports and preparation of large histograms, may be better suited for the asynchronous model.
-For use cases where datastore performance is a concern, the synchronous model may be better suited.
+This choice allows a Helper implementation to choose a model that best fits its architecture and use case.
+For instance replay checks across vast numbers of reports and preparation of large histograms, may be better suited for the asynchronous model.

 In general, aggregation cannot begin until the Collector specifies a query and an aggregation parameter.
 However, depending on the VDAF and batch mode in use,